jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### Subpart 1 — Matters of general application

 ### 189 Annual administration fee
-(1) If a borrower has a loan balance of $20 or more on the close of 31 March in a tax year,— (a) an annual administration fee of $40 (or any other amount prescribed by regulations) must be charged by the Commissioner to that borrower for that tax year; and
+(1) If a borrower has a consolidated loan balance of $20 or more on the close of 31 March in a tax year,— (a) an annual administration fee of $40 (or any other amount prescribed by regulations) must be charged by the Commissioner to that borrower for that tax year; and
   (b) that borrower's loan balance is increased by the amount of that fee on 1 April in the next tax year.
 (2) However, no annual administration fee may be charged to a borrower for a tax year if that borrower is charged with a student loan establishment fee under section 14 in that tax year.